 * * * * *

 - Galen on books, reading, and writing in second-century Rome

 - carmen cancellatum of Optatianus Porfyrius: words weren’t enough

 While riding my bike one day, I pulled up at a stoplight to a guy on a Harley.
 On his helmet were two stickers.
 One said, “Loud pipes save lives.”
 The other said, “Dip me in honey and throw me to the lesbians.”
-The scholarly field of sticker studies still awaits development.
+The scholarly field of sticker studies offers rich potential for extensive research.